denten-books/plain-text/4-screen.md

 use Adobe Acrobat files, only that we must, in all cases, be intellectually invested in the compromises involved.

-Technology does not determine the literary space: it has only the potential to hide implicit mechanisms of machine control, or, to offer possibilities for transformation into other forms of textuality.
+Technology does not determine literature: it has only the potential to hide implicit mechanisms of machine control, or, to offer possibilities for transformation into other forms of textuality.
 Loosely coupled to its material contexts, text can continue its relentless drive from matter to idea and into